serverlessworkflow/specification/dsl-reference.md

 ##### Switch Case

-Defines a switch case, encompassing of a condition for matching and an associated action to execute upon a match.
+Defines a switch case, encompassing a condition for matching and an associated action to execute upon a match.

 | Name | Type | Required | Description |
 |:--|:---:|:---:|:---|